-An expert in ancient languages, Philipp Melanchthon helped Luther translate the Bible into German from Greek and Hebrew, becoming the...
+An expert in ancient languages, Philipp Melanchthon helped Luther translate the bible into German from Greek and Hebrew, becoming the...

 Alt-flavoured pub among several interesting venues along Collegienstrasse.

-Antipasti, tapas, salads or pasta dishes form the perfect accompaniment to the global wine menu at this upmarket modern bistro.
+Antipasti, tapas, salads or pasta dishes form the perfect accompaniment to the global wine menu at this modern, upmarket bistro.

 Collegienstrasse 54 · interesting places nearby